 On July 2, 2021, the Company filed a \$100,000,000 universal shelf registration statement with the U.S. Securities and Exchange Commission which became effective on July 9, 2021.

 On October 4, 2021, the Company entered into a purchase agreement with the institutional investor to sell up to \$33,000,000 of common stock over a 36-month period.
 Concurrently with entering into the purchase agreement, the Company also entered into a registration rights agreement which provides the institutional investor with certain registration rights related to the shares issued under the purchase agreement.
-Pursuant to the purchase agreement, the Company issued 30,312 shares of common stock to the institutional investor in accordance with the terms of the purchase agreement.
-During the period October 4, 2021 through June 30, 2022, the institutional investor purchased 2,102,511 shares of common stock for proceeds of \$23,083,117 and the Company issued 42,405 shares of common stock as additional commitment fee, valued at \$554,520, fair value, leaving 18,218 in reserve for additional commitment fees.
-During the six month period ending June 30, 2022, pursuant to the purchase agreement, the institutional investor purchased \$75,000 shares of common stock as additional commitment fee, valued at \$107,857, fair value.
-During the three month period ending June 30, 2022, pursuant to the purchase agreement, the institutional investor purchased \$75,000 shares of common stock for proceeds of \$3,018,876 and the Company issued 5,546 shares of common stock for proceeds of \$3,018,876 and the Company issued 5,546 shares of common stock for proceeds of \$3,018,876 and the Company issued 5,546 shares of common stock for proceeds of \$3,018,876 and the Company issued 5,546 shares of common stock for proceeds of \$3,018,876 and the Company issued 5,546 shares of common stock for proceeds of \$3,018,876 and the Company issued 5,546 shares of common stock for proceeds of \$3,018,876 and the Company issued 5,546 shares of common stock for proceeds of \$3,018,876 a
+Pursuant to the purchase agreement, the Company issued 30,312 shares of common stock to the institutional investor as an initial commitment fee valued at \$279,174, fair value, and 60,623 shares of common stock are reserved for additional commitment fees to the institutional investor in accordance with the terms of the purchase agreement.
+During the period October 4, 2021 through March 31, 2023, the institutional investor purchased 3,327,511 shares of common stock for proceeds of \$31,652,068 and the Company issued 58,144 shares of common stock as additional commitment fee, valued at \$682,796, fair value, leaving 2,479 in reserve for additional commitment fees.
+During the three month period ending March 31, 2023, pursuant to the purchase agreement, the institutional investor purchased 475,000 shares of common stock for proceeds of \$2,499,375 and the Company issued 4,590 shares of common stock as additional commitment fee, valued at \$26,424, During April and May 2023, pursuant to the purchase agreement, the institutional investor purchased 304,945 shares of common stock for proceeds of \$1,347,933 and the Company issued 2,479 shares of common stock as additional commitment fees.
+All of the registered shares under the purchase agreement have been issued as of May 9, 2023.